killpl/obd_cougar/README.md

 # OBDCougar

-> My OBDCougar app built with Electron
+> OBDCougar application built with Electron and Bozon.

+The application and whole developement is available on the blog: [http://vetinari.pl](http://vetinari.pl)

+Application takes part in the "Get Noticed!“.

 ## Dev